alexmdavis/WhatToDo/README.md

 TODO:

 - Scaling to other resolutions is no go.
 Tested only on my phone (320x480 160dpi) portrait.
 (Android Studio emulations are currently a bit spotty.)
 Current GridLayout is theoretically mostly sound, but maybe reversion to nested LinearLayouts is required.
-May need some min/max sizes need to be added.
+May need some min/max sizes added.
 Font sizes are also a problem.
 - Lots of null (or other undesired) result checking
 - Exception handling
 - Unit tests